DigitalAPI/digitalapi-codeigniter/README.md

 at : [Click here to read our full documentation for sending email.](https://www.digitalapi.com/api/v1/docs#email "Digital API Library Documentation For Sending Email")

+Please refer the document for all possible response and inputs.
 ```php
 <?php
     //Set up mail data